mrworf/pika2mqtt/README.md

 This uses the Current transformers (CT) which are clamped around the feed to your main panel and will show how much you consume from the grid (output) or sell to the grid (input).
 Likewise, house topic implies how much power your household is consuming.

+> ***NOTE***
-These three topics will *only* be available if you run in installer mode and have CT installed properly (some installers will sometimes install them on the feed between the main panel and the inverter, which obviously will be a bit misleading).
+> These three topics will *only* be available if you run in installer mode and have CT installed properly (some installers will sometimes install them on the feed between the main panel and the inverter, which obviously will be a bit misleading).

 Now, when you combine this tool with [telegraf](https://www.influxdata.com/time-series-platform/telegraf/ "telegraf"), [influxDB](https://www.influxdata.com/products/influxdb-overview/ "influxDB") and [grafana](https://grafana.com/ "grafana"), you get nice looking items such as